VATS sympathectomy is indicated for patients with socially disabling axillary or palmar hyperhidrosis refractory to all conservative measures.

 Bilateral sympathectomies are performed during the same operation.
 For the right thorax, 0.5% bupivacaine is infiltrated into the right 3rd intercostal space (ICS) in the anterior axillary line.
 Because of the position of the heart, the primary incision is made more laterally (midaxillary line) on the left.
 A stab incision is made with a #15 blade, and using a tonsil clamp the subcutaneous tissue is dissected up to the intercostal (IC) muscle.
 A 5-mm port is introduced into the chest as described in Chapter 3.
 The ipsilateral lung is deflated, and CO2 is insufflated into the chest to a pressure limit of 8 mm Hg.
 A 5-mm-angled laparoscope is placed through this port.
 A second incision is made in the 5th ICS in the midclavicular line on the right, and the anterior axillary line on the left.
 A second 5-mm trocar is placed under thoracoscopic visualization.

 A Kittner sponge stick is introduced into the chest, the lung is retracted inferiorly, and the Kittner is removed.
 Should it be necessary to keep the Kittner in place, another 5-mm port may be placed farther laterally.
 On the left side, extra care is taken to direct the trocars away from the heart.
 The 5-mm thoracoscope is introduced via the 3rd IC port and a hook cautery through the 5th IC port.
 The electrosurgical unit is set at 20 W for coagulation and cutting currents.
 The sympathetic chain is identified running over the neck of the ribs posteriorly (Figure 2).
-The ribs are counted from superior to inferior, making note of the 2nd ...
+The ribs are counted from superior to inferior, making note of the 2nd to 4th ...